PauliusMacernis/KnowledgeBase/Summaries/git.md

 `git commit -m "Story 182: Fix benchmarks for speed"` - commit with the direct message, no need to open editor anymore.

+### Skipping the Staging Area

+!!! `git commit -a -m 'added new benchmarks'` - automatically stage every file that is already tracked before doing the commit, letting you skip the `git add` part.
+`-a` flag includes all changed files.
+This is convenient, **but be careful**; sometimes this flag will cause you to include unwanted changes.

+### Removing Files

+!!!!
+If you simply remove the file from your working directory, it shows up under the “Changes not staged for commit” (that is, **unstaged**) area of your git status output.

+!!!!! `git rm` - remove the file from staging area **and working directory**. **This command stages the file’s removal**.